alexis-evelyn/reST-Parser/testfiles/edgecases.rst

 Hello There!!!

     Why is this missing?
 Apparently the terminal is a dick as this isn't missing when I surround every token with quotes.
 The non-quoted also "skips" alternating a color like it should if there was a token there (which there is as you are reading it right now).
+This issue was solved by stripping extraneous newlines from the beginning and ends of tokens.

 ..